sighupio/fury-kubernetes-logging/katalog/opensearch-triple/README.md

 <!-- <KFD-DOCS> -->

 OpenSearch is an open-source distributed search and analytics engine used for log analytics.
-This package deploys a single node OpenSearch cluster on Kubernetes.
+This package deploys a three-node OpenSearch cluster on Kubernetes.

 `opensearch-triple` is a high availability setup of OpenSearch, that sets